 We welcome your opinions, both positive and negative, but we expect everyone to treat each other (including the Social Media team and other social responders) with respect.

-Don’t publicly share your own or other’s personal information.
-If you do we may ask you to remove it.
+This means your own or other’s personal information.
+If you do, we may ask you to remove it.
 Personal information can include, but isn’t limited to:

 We might ask you to share personal information, such as addresses, with us in private message (PM) or direct message (DM) but never in public.
 We will ensure your personal information is kept safe and only use it for the purpose you intended.